Identifying and characterizing superspreaders of low-credibility content on Twitter: Results

 The dismantling analysis focuses on low-credibility content and does not capture the rest of the content shared by an account.
 This distinction is important because moderation actions, such as algorithmic demotion, suspension, and deplatforming, limit a user's ability to share \textit{any} content.
 To better understand the full impact of removing superspreaders, we analyze the likelihood that a superspreader shares a low credibility source.
-We estimate this likelihood using the proportion $r_m$ defined in Data and methods.
+We estimate this likelihood using the proportion $r_m$ defined in Methods.

-Fig.~\ref{fig:misinfo-sharing} compares the distributions of proportions of low-credibility links shared by the superspreaders identified by FIB-index and Influence metrics.
-We see that accounts identified via the FIB-index share relatively more misinformation sources than those identified with the Influence metric; a two-way Mann-Whitney $U$ test confirms that this difference is significant ($U=2,784$, $p<0.01$).
-Specifically, the median proportion of shared sources that are low-credibility for accounts identified with the FIB-index (median 0.066, mean 0.219, $n=84$) is approximately two times larger than for those identified with the Influence metric (median 0.030, mean 0.174, $n=91$).
-In other words, while removing superspreader accounts based on the two metrics has a similar effect on curbing misinformation, using the FIB-index is preferable because it removes less content that is not from low-credibility sources.
-This result makes sense in light of the fact that the FIB-index prioritizes accounts who share low-credibility sources \textit{consistently}.
+Fig.~\ref{fig:misinfo-sharing} compares the distributions of proportions of low-credibility links shared by the superspreaders identified by the $h$-index and Influence metrics.
+We see that accounts identified via $h$-index share relatively more low-credibility sources than those identified with the Influence metric; a two-way Mann-Whitney $U$ test confirms that this difference is significant ($p<0.01$, $d = 0.16$, 95\% CI: $[-0.04, 0.13]$).
+Specifically, the median proportion of shared sources that are low-credibility for accounts identified by the $h$-index (median = 0.07, mean = 0.22, $n=84$) is approximately two times larger than for those identified with the Influence metric (median = 0.03, mean = 0.17, $n=91$).
+In other words, while removing superspreader accounts based on the two metrics has a similar effect on curbing untrustworthy content, using the $h$-index metric is preferable because it removes less content that is not from low-credibility sources.
+This result makes sense in light of the fact that the $h$-index prioritizes accounts who share low-credibility sources \textit{consistently}.